boberle/vinted-downloader/README.md

 - `photo_01.jpg`: all the photos for the item
 - `seller.jpg`: with the `--seller` option

+Use the `-o` option to specify an output directory.

 ## How does it work?

-First download the raw html found at the product url, for example `https://www.vinted.fr/CATEGORY/SUBCATEGORY/.../PRODUCT_ID-SLUG`

-By reading the code, you will find interesting json document inside `<script type="application/json" class="js-react-on-rails-component" data-component-name="NAME">` tags.

-The name `NAME` of these tags are things like `Header`, `Advertisement`, `ItemPhotoGrid`, `InfoBanner`...
-We are interested in `ItemDetails` (which contains the json contained in `ItemPhotoGrid`, `ItemDescription` and `ItemUserInfo`).

-So we just use `BeautifulSoup` to extract to find and extract the tag `<script type="application/json" class="js-react-on-rails-component" data-component-name="ItemDetails">`, and read the json inside.
+All the item information is in a JSON file downloaded alongside the HTML file.
+The product id is found in the url of an item: `https://www.vinted.TLD/items/ITEM_ID-slug`.

+Once you got the item id you just need to download the JSON file at `https://www.vinted.TLD/api/v2/items/ITEM_ID?localize=false`.

+If you download it with curl, for example, you will get an "unauthorized" error.
+You need to connect first to an HTML page (eg the vinted home page, with the same TLD of the product page) to get the authentication cookies (even if it's an anonymous authentication) and then reuse them.
+This is why the bash script below uses 2 `curl` commands.

-The interesting parts of the json are the following ones (using `jq` format):
+The interesting parts of the JSON are the following ones (using `jq` format):

 ```
 cat itemdetails.json | jq ".item.title"